 GETTING THERE

-The Seven Sisters cliffs is the best coastal scenery you can get on a day trip from London.
+The Seven Sisters Cliffs are the best coastal scenery you can get on a day trip from London.

 This iconic stretch of undulating white chalk cliffs runs along the English Channel between Seaford and Eastbourne in the South Downs National Park.